close search

 Why it's a great idea:

 With an energy efficient dimmable LED lighting system visitors will find a welcoming environment rather than a dingy church.
-They will be able to see the wonderful architecture without us needing to have 20kW of light on all the time.
+They will be able to see the wonderful architecture and carving without the need to have 20kW of light on all the time.
 Only the lights for specific areas will need to be on.
 We will be able to light the whole church for a large event but for a concert have the singers well lit but the audience more dimly lit.
-On those occasions that the whole church does need to be lit the power consumption will only be 4kW.
+On those occasions where the whole church does need to be lit the power consumption will only be 4kW.
 It will be much easier to hire the church out and allow us to increase the number of events for the community.
+The new system will be easily integrated into lighting systems used by professional groups.
 Visitors will linger longer and be more likely to support the upkeep of the building.
-The new power sockets will allow us to boil more than two kettles and still provide power for a band.
 People will have a building and environment to enjoy whether it is a casual visitor, a regular attendee at a concert, a play, a normal service, a wedding or a funeral.

 Steps to get it done: